yoshimathur/geoplacer/README.md

 # geoplacer

-A "simmple" algorithm to place points in different configurations where they travel the least distance in transition
+A "simple" algorithm to place points in different configurations where they travel the least distance in transition --> a combinatorial optimization problem.

 -> Note: Not the Hungarian Algorithm